Case Citation

 Ousmane’s arrest is one of thousands taking place in immigration courts across the country.
-Under a new detention policy, the U.S. government lures people to immigration court with the promise that they will be able to argue their case before a judge.
-After the hearing, ICE agents waiting outside the courtroom doors arrest the person and transport them to an immigration detention center.
+The U.S. government is luring people to immigration court with the promise that they will be able to argue their case before a judge.
+Instead, ICE agents are waiting outside the courtroom doors to arrest people and transport them to immigration detention centers.

 What is the legal argument in this case?

-Ousmane’s arrest and detention violate his right to due process because they are wholly unjustified and unrelated to any individualized consideration of his circumstances.
+Ousmane’s arrest and detention violate his right to due process because they are wholly unjustified.
 In the time Ousmane has lived in the United States, he has been neither a danger to the community nor a flight risk—evidenced by his dutiful appearance at his scheduled immigration court dates.

-The U.S. Constitution’s Fourth Amendment requires that a government seizure, including by arrest, be reasonable.
-Ousmane was arrested and detained, along with countless others, not because of any legitimate change in circumstances, but as part of a nationwide campaign to ambush law-abiding noncitizens when they attend their immigration court hearings.
+The U.S. Constitution’s Fourth Amendment requires that a government seizure, like an arrest, have a reasonable justification.
+Ousmane was arrested and detained, along with countless others, not because they became suddenly dangerous or likely to abscond, but as part of a nationwide campaign to ambush people when they attend their immigration court hearings.

 What is the status of this case?